amchavan/alma-datapro-workflow-sandbox/workflow-db-mock/README.md

 # Data Reduction Workflow System mockup

-This is a mockup of the Data Reduction Workflow System (DRAWS) as shown [here](https://drive.google.com/file/d/1ZOBstezIVuuSk9BTgO9LrMb2INlfKTbj/view?usp=sharing) and [here](https://drive.google.com/file/d/11dwEzQyKbKvUbyV__czR1KUtYUBSSo7k/view?usp=sharing), showing that it can be implemented as an asynchronous message-based system.
+This is a mockup of the Data Reduction Workflow System (DRAWS) as shown [here](https://drive.google.com/file/d/1ZOBstezIVuuSk9BTgO9LrMb2INlfKTbj/view?usp=sharing) and [here](https://drive.google.com/file/d/11dwEzQyKbKvUbyV__czR1KUtYUBSSo7k/view?usp=sharing), to experiment whether it can be implemented as an asynchronous message-based system.
 It's based on a pipeline of components communicating via a messages-passing bus, including a module (simulating the XTSS) implementing an RPC-like executor.

 This version implements stages _ReadyForProcessing_, _Processing_,
 _ProcessingProblem_, _ReadyForReview_, _Reviewing_, _Verified_, _DeliveryInProgress_, _Delivered_ of the